The Online Compass Museum displays its own collection of some 100

 Click

-on picture for
+on pictures for

 enlarged view

-Box with Nato Stock Number (NSN)
+Box with Nato Stock Number (NSN) and German military

 |